fluent/fluent-bit-docs/input/serial.md

 | Separator | Allows to specify a _separator_ string that's used to determinate when a message ends. |
 | Format | Specify the format of the incoming data stream.
 The only option available is 'json'.
 Note that _Format_ and _Separator_ cannot be used at the same time. |

+### Bitrate
+The possible values for bitrate (baudrate) is limited by the code.
+Only a limited set of values is allowed, check `in_serial.h` for posslible values.
+If other values are required a modification of that file is needed.

 ## Getting Started

 In order to retrieve messages over the _Serial_ interface, you can run the plugin from the command line or through the configuration file: